lyteword/chspurgeon-tod/volume-5/psalm-106.md

 (c) The man,—Moses.
 So the believer's hope and help is in the God man Christ Jesus.

-3\.God's grand design in it.
+3\.
+God's grand design in it.
 To give them a thorough baptism into his service, consecrating them for ever to himself (1Co 1-2).

 **Verse 9.** (*second clause* ).
 Dangerous and difficult paths rendered safe and easy by God's leadership.